Sarah Boreham Tel 07920 764404

 Association for Dance Movement Psychotherapy UK

 I gained a distinction in my MA in Dance Movement Psychotherapy from University of Roehampton and for my MA thesis (2014) on depression, the body and gender.
 I lecture in embodied practice in psychotherapy on a course for therapists in the southwest.

-I am private practitioner, registered dance movement psychotherapist and passionate about this approach to psychotherapy, recovery and life.
+I am a registered dance movement psychotherapist and am passionate

 My childhood was spent running wild, dancing and tumbling around on the hills of Dartmoor or moving with the rhythms of the ocean in Devon, here began my embodying the landscapes and relationships around me.
 Originally, I trained as a dancer, singer and performer, my speciality being jazz, choreography and improvisation.
 I have established successful careers in the arts, education and health.